Bilal-Alasha/Appling-regression-classification-and-clustering-ML_Project_4th_year-/README.md

 # California Housing Machine Learning Project

 This project explores the **California Housing dataset** using several machine learning techniques.
-It was developed as a beginner ML project to cover regression, classification, and clustering tasks.
+It was developed as a beginner ML project for 4th year ML subject to cover regression, classification, and clustering tasks.

 ---